bvibber/ogv.js/readme.md

 The primary target browsers are:
-* Safari 6+ on Mac OS X, iOS
+* Safari 6+ on Mac OS X
+* Internet Explorer 10+ on Windows

+Future targets (currently not acceptable performance):
+* Safari on iOS 6+
-* Internet Explorer 10+ on Windows, Windows RT
+* Internet Explorer 10+ on Windows RT

 (Note that Windows and Mac OS X can support Ogg and WebM by installing codecs or alternate browsers with built-in support, but this is not possible on iOS or Windows RT.)

-## Browser requirements

-Requires ArrayBuffer support (for emscripten code), canvas element (for video output), and XMLHTTPRequest streaming binary text support (for loading .ogv file data).

-W3C Web Audio API will be used for audio output on Safari; on IE it may be necessary to use a Flash 10 shim.
-(IE on Windows 8 ships with an embedded Flash plugin, so it does not require installation.)
+Testing browsers (these support .ogv natively):
+* Firefox 24
+* Chrome 30

 ## Performance